31 Important Things You Need to Know about Korean Dating Culture

 An Expat’s Perspective

 The initial dating phase should be light and fun.
 But, don’t be surprised if your love interest ghosts you out of the blue.
-This is considered a somewhat normal way to end the dating phase.
+This is considered a somewhat normal way to end the dating phase in Korea.
 There are over 10 million people in Seoul and people often have a few irons in the fire so to speak.

 I wouldn’t take it too personally and just meet someone else.